Fast Moving Consumer

 The FMCG and retail industry has come under substantial margin pressure in recent years.

-The growth in traffic through budget stores like ALDI and the increasing adoption of online shopping platforms has seen traditional high street retailers losing volume to competitors who offer larger ranges and same day delivery to customers.
+The growth in traffic through budget stores like ALDI and the rise of online shopping platforms has seen traditional high street retailers losing volume to competitors who offer larger ranges and same day delivery to customers.

 Retailers are having to contend with low-cost operators such as ALDI, expanding their once limited product range to take an even greater share of the grocery wallet.

 Retailers such as Myer have seen their traditional markets eroded by a profusion of online platforms such as the Iconic.
-Global retailing giant Amazon has also announced plans to open an even greater presence in Australia, which will create substantial pressure on a wide range of retailers.
+Global retailing giant Amazon has also announced plans to open an even greater presence in Australia, which will put further pressure on already squeezed retailers.

 Investment analysts have already identified that many high-street retailers will have up to 20% of their profits reduced by the Amazon presence.